slalom-consulting-ltd/terraform-guidelines/README.md

 ### Name your files after their contents

-Suppose you have a security group called "elastic", the resource is then aws_security_group.elastic, so the file is **aws_security_group.elastic.tf**.
+For a security group called "elastic", the resource is then aws_security_group.elastic, so the file is **aws_security_group.elastic.tf**.
 Be explicit.
 It will save you time.

 ### Comments

-I use Markdown for this as many parsers break when you add comments into your TF.
+Use Markdown for this, as many fmt and parsers break when you add comments into your TF with hashes and slash star comments.

 ### One resource per file

-**Exception**: By all means group resources where its really makes logical sense, security_group with rules, routes with route tables.
+**Exception**: By all means group resources - where its really makes logical sense, security_group with rules, routes with route tables.

 ## Be Specific